OpenMined/PySyft/docs/source/guides/index.rst

 #.
 How to use PySyft for Data Owner (in-progress)
     #. :doc:`Deploying your own Domain Server <data-owner/00-deploy-domain>`
     #. :doc:`Uploading Private Data to a Domain Server <data-owner/01-upload-data>`
-    #.
-How to create a Data Scientist account and configure your domain server with a privacy budget
+    #. :doc:`Creating User Accounts on your Domain Server <data-owner/02-create-account-configure-pb>`

 #.
 How to use PySyft for Data Scientist (coming soon)
     #.
 How to install Syft on your machine